candiesdoodle/gemini-alexa/README.md

 - [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) installed
 - [Node.js](https://nodejs.org/) (v20.x or later)
 - A **Google AI Studio API Key** for the Gemini API.
 You can get one from [Google AI Studio](https://aistudio.google.com/).
+- **AWS Permissions**: Ensure the AWS user or role configured for your AWS CLI has sufficient permissions to create and manage the resources defined in `template.yaml`.
+This includes permissions for AWS Lambda, DynamoDB, SQS, and AWS Systems Manager Parameter Store.

 ## Installation and Deployment